ntemposd/personal-website/README.md

-# personal-page
+# personal-webplace
-## simple personal webpage
+## simple 3-page personal website

-this is the code of my personal webpage that i'm still developing
+here is the code of my personal webplace; being always under development

-if a begginer, don't try to use it before I document it
+don't try to use it before i document it :)

-*next up*:
+**next up**:
 -------------------------------

 * add-contact-form